ukari/javascript-let-decorators/README.md

 }
 ```

-now, @foo, @bar is actually not valid for the ObjectPattern, if things happen in only one line, it won't be checked, and it means @foo, @bar needs a implicit dependent on the last excute @boo, so they are actually not a independent decorator which could be add or remove alone.
+now, @foo, @bar is actually not valid for the ObjectPattern, if things happen in `wrap-style`, it won't be checked, and it means @foo, @bar needs a implicit dependent on the last excute @boo, so they are actually not a independent decorator which could be add or remove alone.

 ### corner